yerbles/Smart-Meter-Time-Series-Clustering-Comparative-Study/Plots/StageOneExperiment/README.txt

-Boxplots for the distributions of 1NN accuracies.
+Boxplots for the distributions of 1NN accuracies and average confusion matrices.